ganeshgore/spydrnet-physical/docs/source/reference/classes/index.rst

 SpyDrNet-Physical API Summary
 =============================

 The SpyDrNet API can be used to create, analyze, and transform a netlist.
-Netlist are represented in memory in an Intermediate Representation. :numref:`fig:ExampleIR` show the representation of a simple circuit in the SpyDrNet Intermediate Representation.
+Netlists are represented in memory in an Intermediate Representation.
+The figure shows the representation of a simple circuit in the SpyDrNet Intermediate Representation.
 If you would like an example of using the SpyDrNet tool to create a netlist like this